Rockall Expedition

 Expedition Radio Operator

-Adrian "Nobby" Styles will be joining the expedition to operate a HAM radio on Rockall island.
+Nobby Styles will be joining the expedition to operate a HAM radio on Rockall island.
 Originally from Dartford, Kent, Nobby first became interested in amateur radio during his teen years tinkering with a CB radio and soon became addicted to the hobby.

 As far as ham radio broadcasts go, rockall is the pinnacle.
 It is perhaps the rarest and most difficult of places to broadcast from in the whole world, and he is extremely excited to be able to broadcast from the rock, as are the amateur radio community and iota chasers!